Restorative Dentistry

 Root Canal Therapy

 When a tooth becomes severely infected or damaged, a root canal may be necessary to save the tooth and prevent the spread of infection.
-During a root canal procedure, Dr. Krell will remove the infected pulp from inside the tooth, clean and disinfect the area, and seal it.
+During a root canal procedure, Dr. Krell removes the infected pulp from inside the tooth, cleans and disinfects the area, and seals the tooth.
 Afterward, the tooth is typically restored with a crown to protect it from further damage.

 Dentures